 Since a couple of years every big city is willing to spend a huge amount of money on futuristic buildings of Philharmonics.
 Paris is not different, in 2015 this vast space ship, designed by the French architect Jean Nouvel, was presented to the public.
 The cost of constructions were expected to be just 170 million Euros, after having an enlightenment that it was not enough, the costs were multiplied 3-4 times.
 France self-proclaimed it’s innovative cultural center as unique in the world.
 But if you think about the invested money then it doesn’t make sense to spend the same insanely high amount into a twin building.

-We had an amazing opportunity to have a tour with Mon Beau Paris through one of the most significant neighborhoods of Paris, rich with important moments of French history, Saint Germain.
-To make our 2,5 hours walking tour not only informative but also entertaining and memorable, we got polaroid cameras with 10 snapshots.
-Few know, that the district was the very beginning of the city of Paris, the way we know the metropolis nowadays.
+There is one awesome and unusual thing to do in Paris that you should try out: A tour with Mon Beau Paris through one of the most significant neighborhoods of Paris, rich with important moments of French history, Saint Germain.
+It’s 2,5 hours walking tour which is not only informative but also entertaining and memorable.
+You will get polaroid cameras with 10 snapshots.
+Few know secret places in Paris where was the very beginning of the city of Paris, the way we know the metropolis nowadays.
 After plenty of revolutions, massacres, beheaded kings, it became an upscale district combined with vivid youthful energy, filled with interesting streets, which are covered by art from known street artists.

 And again, it’s impossible to describe all the amazing sides of Paris.
 The city has just too much to offer, you need to write a book about it.
 And while you are writing, there are new incredible places growing in the streets of the expressive metropolis.
 Visit Paris for a week, see the beautiful cemetery Pére Lachaise, with the tombs of famous people like Jim Morrison, Oscar Wilde and Edith Piaf.
 Observe the splendid magnitude of the opera hiding a huge artificial lake under it’s facades.
 And now start planing your trip and bon voyage!